project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/54-sean-kidney-the-100-trillion-bond-market-everyone-in-regenerative-ag-and-food-should-know-about.md

 ---
-title: 54 Sean Kidney, the $100 trillion bond market everyone in regenerative ag and food should know about
+title: 54 Sean Kidney The 100 Trillion Bond Market Everyone In Regenerative Ag And Food Should Know About
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2019-07-09)